Modified scattering for nonlinear Schr\"odinger equations with long-range potentials: The phase function

 \end{proposition}

 A similar statement as this proposition was previously obtained by Derezi\'{n}ski-G\'{e}rard \cite{DeGe} (see also Yafaev \cite{Yafaev}).
-They proved $\partial _x^{\alpha} ( \Psi (t,x) - \frac{|x|^2}{2t})=o(1)$ as $t\to +\infty$ if $|\alpha|\ge1$ under somewhat weaker assumption than (A1) in Assumption \ref{assumption_A}, which was sufficient for the linear long-range scattering theory.
-However, the concrete decay estimate \eqref{proposition_3_1_1} plays an important role in the present nonlinear problem since it affects the decay rate of $\CAL{E}(t)$ and thus will be need to show that the nonlinear map $u\mapsto u_{\mathrm{p}}+\CAL{K}[u]+\CAL{E}$ is a contraction in the space $X(T,R,q,r)$.
+They proved $\partial _x^{\alpha} ( \Psi (t,x) - \frac{|x|^2}{2t})=o(1)$ as $t\to +\infty$ if $|\alpha|=1,2$ under somewhat weaker assumption than (A1) in Assumption \ref{assumption_A}, which was sufficient for the linear long-range scattering theory.
+However, the concrete decay estimates \eqref{proposition_3_1_1} and \eqref{proposition_3_1_2} play an important role in the present nonlinear problem since it affects the decay rate of $\CAL{E}(t)$ and thus will be needed to show that the nonlinear map $u\mapsto u_{\mathrm{p}}+\CAL{K}[u]+\CAL{E}$ is a contraction in the space $X(T,R,q,r)$.

+The proof of this proposition follows closely the argument by Derezi\'{n}ski-G\'{e}rard \cite[Sections 1.5, 1.8 and A.3]{DG}.
+We may assume without loss of generality